Items Commented On:

 I have to

-comment that Maury Klein's "How Did the
+comment that Maury Klein's "How Did the Railroads

-and discovered that his expertise is
+that his expertise is primarily

-primarily nineteenth-century.
-That explains it, I
+nineteenth-century.
+That explains it, I suppose.
+I would

-"The Golden Empire Came Crashing Down:
+Empire Came Crashing Down: How Could Southern

-How Could Southern Pacific Fall So Fast"
+Pacific Fall So Fast" (Trains, March 2005,

-of what serious work on this subject looks like.
-It
+pp.80-89) to get a sense of what serious work on this

-is also worth reading the various autobiographical
+subject looks like.
+It is also worth reading the

-writings of Linda Grant Niemann, who spent
+various autobiographical writings of Linda Grant Niemann,

-predecessor, the Southern Pacific, as a train
+Pacific and its predecessor, the Southern Pacific, as a

-crew-member.
+train crew-member.
 Things look rather different when you are

 standing on the ground in the mud than they do